fresheneesz/deadunit/README.md

 The only competitive alternative I know is [Wizek's Tree](https://github.com/Wizek/Tree).

 * deadunit is simple, doesn't provide needless sugar (e.g. always-pass/always-fail asserts) or an awkward sentence-like api
+* deadunit prints the lines of code of asserts in the test results!
 * deadunit doesn't proscribe synchronization for you - it only expects that you make sure your tests finish before you access the resutls.

 Then again, tree is designed to work in browsers, whereas deadunit doesn't yet do that.